-Furthermore, a full year is spent away from the seminary especially for pastoral training and formation in the student's home diocese.
-This year, known as the Pastoral Training and Formation Year, is normally carriedout in the fifth year of the student's academic formation.
+Additionally, a complete year is dedicated to pastoral training and formation outside the seminary, specifically within the student's home diocese.
+Referred to as the Pastoral Training and Formation Year, this period typically occurs during the fifth year of the student's academic journey.